 The Inge Festival was founded in 1981 and brings together actors, directors, theater buffs and writers from across the United States.
 Each year, the festival recognizes a Honoree Playwright.
 The 2019 playwright Honoree will be two-time Pulitzer Prize-winning playwright Lynn Nottags.

 In addition to evening performances by professionals from Broadway and Hollywood, the Inge Festival includes workshops, panel discussions, a scholars conference, tours on William Inge's Independence, and social events.
 In "Scenes at the Inge House," there is a 45 minute performance of short scenes at the historic Inge House.

 The Inge Festival is open to the general public and you can participate a little or a lot.
-In 2009, I attended the "Scenes," ($5) took the tour of Inge's Independence ($5) and viewed the exhibits in the Inge collection (free).
-But you can attend plays ($20-30) or purchase passes to all events on a single day or the entire festival for $195, including all three evening performances, daytime panels, and two meals.
+In 2009, I attended the "Scenes," took the tour of Inge's Independence and viewed the exhibits in the Inge collection.
+All 2023 open public events are free.

 For the rest of the year, you can tour the Inge Collection at the Independence Community College for free whenever the library is open.
 My favorite parts of the one room display were the original posters from William Inge's plays and movies, and the charactertures which he drew.

 Tours of Inge's Independence can be arranged year round by calling (620) 332-5492 or inquire at firstname.lastname@example.org.